Vsevolod the Big Nest

 Vsevolod's Christian name was Dmitry and so he dedicated his palace church to Saint Demetrius, his patron saint.

-Vsevolod III Yuryevich the Big Nest (Все́волод III Ю́рьевич Большо́е Гнездо́; 1154–1212), was Grand Prince of Vladimir from 1176 to 1212.
-During his long reign, the city reached the zenith of its glory.
+Vsevolod III Yuryevich the Big Nest (Все́волод III Ю́рьевич Большо́е Гнездо́; 1154–1212) was Grand Prince of Vladimir from 1176 to 1212.
+His long reign is customarily credited for the city's ancient glory.

 Family

 Vsevolod was the tenth or eleventh son of Yuri Dolgoruky (c.
 1099 – 1157), who founded the town Dmitrov to commemorate the site of Vsevolod's birth.
-Nikolai Karamzin (1766 – 1826) initiated the speculation identifying Vsevolod's mother Helene as a Greek princess, because after her husband's death she took Vsevolod with her to Constantinople.
+Nikolai Karamzin (1766–1826) began the speculation that Vsevolod's mother Helene was a Greek princess, because after her husband's death she took Vsevolod with her to Constantinople, but other scholars such as Alexander Kazhdan have since regarded this as speculative.

 Vsevolod spent his youth at the chivalric court of the Komnenoi.
-On his return from the Byzantine Empire to Rus' in 1170, Vsevolod supposedly visited Tbilisi, as a local chronicle records that that year the Georgian king entertained his nephew from Constantinople and married him to his relative, an Ossetian princess.
+On his return from the Byzantine Empire to Rus' in 1170, Vsevolod supposedly visited Tbilisi, as a local chronicle reports that that year the Georgian king entertained his nephew from Constantinople and married him to his relative, an Ossetian princess.

 Reign

 In 1173 two Smolensk princes captured Kiev (Kyiv), captured Vsevolod and briefly installed him on the throne.
 Ransomed a year later, Vsevolod took his brother Mikhalko's side in his struggle against the powerful boyars of Rostov and Suzdal.
 Upon Mikhalko's death in 1176, Vsevolod succeeded him in Vladimir.
-He promptly subjugated the boyars and systematically raided the Volga peoples, notably Volga Bulgaria.
+He promptly subjugated the boyars and systematically raided the Volga states, notably Volga Bulgaria.
 He installed puppet rulers on the throne of Novgorod and married his daughters to princes of Chernigov and Kiev.